hairen/hairen.github.io/AWS_CSAA/README.md

   + processing and transforming **unstructured** or **semi-structured data** to bring in to Amazon Redshift and
   + for data sets that are relatively **transitory**, **not stored for long-term use**.

+### Kinesis vs SQS
+> + Kinesis Streams enables real-time processing of streaming big data while SQS offers a reliable, highly scalable hosted queue for storing messages and move data between distributed application components.
+> + Kinesis provides ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications while SQS does not guarantee data ordering and provides at least once delivery of messages.
+> Kinesis stores the data up to **24 hours**, by default, and can be extended to **7 days** while SQS stores the message up to **4 days**, by default, and can be configured from **1 minute** to **14 days** but clears the message once deleted by the consumer.
+> + Kineses and SQS both guarantee at-least once delivery of message.
+> + Kinesis supports multiple consumers while SQS allows the messages to be delivered to only one consumer at a time and requires multiple queues to deliver message to multiple consumers.
+> + Kinesis use cases requirements
+>   + **Ordering** of records.
+>   + Ability to consume records **in the same order** a few hours later
+>   + Ability for **multiple** applications to consume the same stream concurrently
+>   + Routing related records to the **same** record processor (as in streaming MapReduce)
+> + SQS uses cases requirements
+>   + Messaging semantics like message-level ack/fail and visibility timeout
+>   + Leveraging SQS’s ability to scale transparently
+>   + Dynamically increasing concurrency/throughput at read time
+>   + Individual message delay, which can be delayed

 ***
 ## Kinesis
++ Kinesis enables **real-time** processing of streaming data at massive scale.
++ Kinesis Streams is useful for rapidly moving data off data producers and then continuously processing the data, be it to transform the data before emitting to a data store, run real-time metrics and analytics, or derive more complex data streams for further processing.
+  + Accelerated log and data feed intake.
+  + Real-time metrics and reporting.
+  + Real-time data analytics.
+  + Complex stream processing.
-Ad hoc query/analysis is a business intelligence process designed to answer a single, specific business question.
++ Ad hoc query/analysis is a business intelligence process designed to answer a single, specific business question.
   + This allows for quicker response times when a business question comes up, which in turn should help the user respond to issues and make business decisions faster.
   + The produce of ad hoc analysis is typically a statistical model, analytic report, or other type of data summary.
   + Ad hoc analysis may be used to create a report that does not already exist, or drill deeper into a static report tot get details about accounts, transactions, or records.

+***
+## Amazon Elastic MapReduce (EMR)
++ Kinesis can collect data from hundreds of thousands of sources, such as web site click-streams, marketing and financial information, manufacturing instrumentation, social media and more.
+This connector enables batch processing of data in **Kinesis** streams with familiar Hadoop ecosystem tools such as **Hive**, **Pig**, **Cascading**, and **standard MapReduce**.

 ***
 ## Redshift